 In general, an individual who requires a license, registration, or certification from the state to practice a profession is eligible to form a PLLC.
 In some cases, such as a physician’s office or law firm, it’s clear that a PLLC can be formed, but other cases might not be as clear.
-Fortunately, in many states, such as Colorado and Minnesota, you’ll find a list of specific professions which are eligible to form PLLCs.
+Fortunately, in many states, such as Colorado and Minnesota, you’ll find a list of specific professions that are eligible to form PLLCs.

 Keep in mind that all owners in the business must be licensed.
-Charlton M. Messer, an attorney at Messer Law Firm, PLLC, says, “PLLCs can only offer services related to its profession (as opposed to the LLC, which can transact in any business it wishes, as long as it is legal of course).
+Charlton M. Messer, an attorney at Messer Law Firm, PLLC, says, “PLLCs can only offer services related to its profession (as opposed to the LLC, which can transact in any business it wishes, as long as it is legal, of course).
 The only people that can have ownership in a PLLC are those that can provide the services that require the license.”

 PLLCs typically have multiple owners, called members.
 However, it’s also possible to have a single-member PLLC, which is a PLLC with just one owner.
 On a day-to-day basis, the members might manage the PLLC collectively.
 This is called a member-managed LLC.
 Alternatively, they might appoint one of the members or hire an individual from outside the organization to serve as a manager.
 This is called a manager-managed LLC.